TritonVM/triton-vm/specification/src/instruction-groups.md

 1. The stack element in `st13` is moved into `st12`.
 1. The stack element in `st14` is moved into `st13`.
 1. The stack element in `st15` is moved into `st14`.
-1. The stack element at the top of OpStack underflow, i.e., `osv`, is moved into `st15`.
+1. The stack element at the top of op stack underflow, i.e., `osv`, is moved into `st15`.
-1. The OpStack pointer is decremented by 1.
+1. The op stack pointer is decremented by 1.
 1. The helper variable register `hv0` holds the inverse of `(osp - 16)`.

 ### Polynomials